Senator Julia Coleman

 Communities in the eastern portion of Carver County

 Senator Coleman is a 2014 graduate of the University of Minnesota.
 During her time at the U, she served as the Student Body Representative to the Board of Regents and worked for multiple branches of government.
-In order to pay for her degree, Coleman earned generous scholarships by winning the title of Miss Minneapolis, and she continues to be involved in the Miss America Organization.
+In order to help pay for her degree, Coleman earned generous scholarships by winning the title of Miss Minneapolis, and she continues to be involved in the Miss America Organization.

 • Republican Lead, Education Policy